vahidpi/TypeScript/blogAPI/DevelopmentGuidline.md

       └─── server.js        #HTTP server that listens to server port └─── .gitignore             #git ignore file
 └─── package-lock.json      #npm automatically generated document
-└─── package.json           #holds metadata and npm packagage list └─── tsconfig.json          #specify the root level files and the compiler options
+└─── package.json           #holds metadata and npm package list └─── tsconfig.json          #specify the root level files and the compiler options

 Create a src folder: This folder will contain all the source code for your application.
 All other folders will be inside this folder.